Lush and Dramatic Normandy

 Affordability and Property Market

-Normandy remains a popular destination for individuals seeking to relocate or purchase a second home to escape to.
+Normandy remains a popular destination for individuals seeking to relocate or purchase a second home.
 Properties in Normandy are more affordable than in the south, but you should expect to pay more if you focus your search closer to the coast or nearer to Paris.